 The copper that is released inside the uterus can make the periods last longer, or they might become more painful and/or heavier which ususally settles after the first few cycles .
 However, if this persists at 6 months speak to your health-care provider heavy flow can lead to Iron loss and anaemia.

-Most women return to work immediately after an IUD insertion or IUD removal.
-For the first 24 hours, avoid placing anything inside the vagina - this lowers the risk of infection.
-We recommend showers and use of pads or panty liners during this time.
-After 24 hours, resume all normal activities including hot tubs, swimming, use of menstrual cups or tampons.
+Most women are able to return to work immediately after the procedure.
+At our clinic, we recommend that for the first 24 hours after an IUD insertion or removal, you avoid placing anything inside the vagina to lower the risk of infection.
+During the first 24 hours, we suggest using pads or panty liners and taking showers.
+After 24 hours, you can resume all normal activities, including hot tubs, swimming, and the use of menstrual cups or tampons.

 When you choose to change contraception methods, plan a pregnancy, replace your expiring IUD or simply discontinue use, the IUD can be easily removed at our clinic.